sokhi1999/stroke_analysis/README.md

 # Introduction

-In this term project, we used various machine learning algorithms to predict the likelihood of stroke.
+In this term project, we used various machine learning algorithms to predict the likelihood of stroke and also made a web application.